-- 5.4.3.11 This step aims to screen projects, plans and activities based upon the level of detail available within their specific assessment.
-The premise here is that projects, plans and activities with a low level of detail in their assessment cannot meaningfully contribute to a CEA and as such are screened out. - 5.4.3.12 Decisions upon whether to screen a project, plan or activity in or out at this stage are taken on a topic by topic basis.
-This allows certain projects, plans and activities to be screened in for certain topics where sufficient detail is present, while the same project, plan or activity may be screened out for another topic. - 5.4.3.13 In order to categorise data confidence for the purposes of the Hornsea Three PEIR, a three-point scale has been employed (Table 5.8).
-This scale aims to provide a transparent basis upon which projects, plans and activities may be screened in or out at this step. - 5.4.3.14 For the purposes of screening, projects with high or medium data confidence have been automatically screened in to the CEA.
+- 5.4.3.9 This step aims to screen projects, plans and activities based upon the level of detail available within their specific assessment.
+The premise here is that projects, plans and activities with a low level of detail in their assessment cannot meaningfully contribute to a CEA and, as such, are screened out.
+The application of this screening step is consistent with Guiding Principle 7 of the RenewableUK Cumulative Impact Assessment Guidelines (RenewableUK, 2013). - 5.4.3.10 Decisions upon whether to screen a project, plan or activity in or out at this stage are taken on a topic by topic basis.
+This allows certain projects, plans and activities to be screened in for certain topics where sufficient detail is present, while the same project, plan or activity may be screened out for another topic. - In order to categorise data confidence for the purposes of this Environmental Statement, a three-point 5.4.3.11 scale has been employed (Table 5.8).
+This scale aims to provide a transparent basis upon which projects, plans and activities may be screened in or out at this step. - 5.4.3.12 For the purposes of screening, projects with high or medium data confidence have been automatically screened in to the CEA.
 Projects, plans and activities with low data confidence have been screened out of the assessment.
-This category includes projects, plans and activities that the Hornsea Three EIA team is aware may take place in the future, but have no information on how the plan or project will be executed and therefore cannot be considered within the CEA.
+This category includes projects, plans and activities that the Hornsea Three EIA team is aware may take place in the future, but have no information on how the plan or project will be executed and therefore cannot be considered within the CFA. - 5.4.3.13 In line with the RenewableUK Cumulative Impact Assessment Guidelines for offshore wind farms (RenewableUK, 2013), the cumulative assessment of other North Sea Round 3 developments has taken an approach that attempts to incorporate an appropriate level of pragmatism.
+This is demonstrated in the confidence levels applied to various developments, particularly those that are known but currently lack detailed project application documentation, such as Norfolk Boreas, which is at the scoping stage only.
+These projects have been considered for CEA only in those chapters where it is considered that the Scoping Reports contain sufficient detail with which to undertake a meaningful assessment.
+Due to the lack of specific information in the public domain about these projects, and how and when (or if) they will be built, it is not always possible to undertake a meaningful CEA for these projects and therefore in some chapters they are excluded from the Hornsea Three CEA.